weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 provided the integrals exist, for every measurable subset 4 of E.

-If a property P holds for every x € E - A, and if u(4) = 0, it is customary to say that P holds for almost all x € E, or that P holds almost everywhere on
+If a property P holds for every x  \in  E - A, and if u(4) = 0, it is customary to say that P holds for almost all x  \in  E, or that P holds almost everywhere on
 E. (This concept of “almost everywhere” depends of course on the particular

 _measure under consideration.
 In the literature, unless something is said to the